rrdoue/fastapi_exp/README.md

 ### Locally Hosted Data

 The data source is a set of sample human resources tables courtesy of SQLTutorial.
 The project data was hosted on a local PostgreSQL server, where nearly any PostgreSQL version should accommodate the database.
 Any database application, including SQLite, should also be sufficient, but requires FastAPI code changes.
-A database export and the SQL Tutorial text files are located in `z_non-python_resources/database`.
+A database export and the SQL Tutorial text files are located at [z_non-python_resources/database](z_non-python_resources/database).

 ### Custom Client Application